Tryptophan

 Humans and many animals cannot synthesize tryptophan: they need to obtain it through their diet, making it an essential amino acid.

+Tryptophan is named after the digestive enzymes trypsin, which were used in its first isolation from casein proteins.
+It was assigned the one-letter symbol W based on the double ring being visually suggestive to the bulky letter.

 Function

 Amino acids, including tryptophan, are used as building blocks in protein biosynthesis, and proteins are required to sustain life.
 Tryptophan is among the less common amino acids found in proteins, but it plays important structural or functional roles whenever it occurs.
 For instance, tryptophan and tyrosine residues play special roles in "anchoring" membrane proteins within the cell membrane.
 Tryptophan, along with other aromatic amino acids, is also important in glycan-protein interactions.
 In addition, tryptophan functions as a biochemical precursor for the following compounds: